 (Image Source: Internet)

-The festival of lights, Diwali or Deepavali is the most important festival of India and is celebrated over a span of a week in the waning fortnight of the month of Kartik as it draws to an end as per the Hindu calendar.
-Diwali, as a matter of fact, falls on the last day of the dark fortnight, or Amavasya, to commemorate the return of Lord Rama to Ayodhya after 14 years of exile, which culminates in the slaying of the 10-headed Ravana, the demon king of Lanka who had kidnapped Sita, the wife of Lord Rama.
-Diwali symbolises the spiritual "victory of light over darkness, good over evil and knowledge over ignorance".
+The festival of lights, Diwali or Deepavali is the most important festival of India and is celebrated over a week in the waning fortnight of the month of Kartik as it draws to an end as per the Hindu calendar.
+Diwali, as a matter of fact, falls on the last day of the dark fortnight, or Amavasya, to commemorate the return of Lord Rama to Ayodhya after 14 years of exile, which culminates in the slaying of the 10-headed Ravana who had kidnapped Sita.
+Diwali symbolizes the spiritual "victory of light over darkness, good over evil and knowledge over ignorance".

 People decorate their homes with diyas and candles just like the kingdom of Ayodhya had been decorated to welcome their beloved Lord Rama.
 People perform Laxmi Puja for wealth and also worship Goddess Saraswati for wisdom.
-This year Diwali will be celebrated on 7th November 2018 this year.
+This year the festival of Diwali will be celebrated on October 27.
 Diwali festival is preceded by Narak Chaturdashi (or Kali Chaturdashi) and Dhanteras, which fall one and two days before Diwali respectively.
-On the other hand, Diwali festival period culminates in Labh Panchami, when the shops and businesses which were closed on account of Diwali re-open.
+On the other hand, the Diwali festival period culminates in Labh Panchami, when the shops and businesses which were closed on account of Diwali re-open.

 The Importance And Muhurat For Laxmi Puja On Diwali